61 Mechanised Battalion Group: Ops Badge

 61 Mech awarded a small badge called the Operational Badge for those in or attached to the unit who deployed with the unit on operational duties.
 The badge had a yellow backing and was awarded initially only for cross border operations into Angola.
 A subsequent version with a green backing was suggested which was to be for internal duties.
 This version was never authorised and the yellow badge was awarded for all operational deployments.
 The badge consisted of a dagger with three diagonal lightning bolts in red across it.
 A subdued version was produced for wear on nutria (brown's) uniforms.
 With the introduction of camouflage, a new version was produced on green thatching.

-This knife point always faced the heart of the wearer.
+This knifepoint always faced the heart of the wearer.

 Companies

 Each company or element in the Battalion (group) had its own flag and identifying badge.